- Name Burren Way

 The trail is easy.
 There are B&B's and hotels.
 The trail is marked and documented.
 A drawback can be that it mostly follows local roads, as is often the case with Irish trails.

-- A walking holiday on the Burren Way and including a day trip to the Aran Islands.
-Walk the best of the Burren Way on Ireland’s rugged Atlantic west coast exploring the impressive Cliffs of Moher and the Aran Islands.
-Take a ferry to Inishmore, one of the Aran Islands and stay in the village of Doolin, Ireland’s traditional music capital....
+- Best of the Burren Way walking holidays in Ireland.
+Experience a walking holiday on the Burren Way including a day trip to the Aran Islands.
+Walk the best of the Burren Way on Ireland’s rugged Atlantic west coast exploring the impressive Burren National Park, Cliffs of Moher and the Aran Islands.
+Take a ferry to Inishmore, one of the Aran...
 Read more